embedthis/esp-html-mvc/README.md

 esp-html-skeleton
 ===

-MVC skeleton for ESP
+ESP Application skeleton for HTML5 MVC applications.

 #### Description

-Provides a skeleton for a HTML5 application using ESP, Expansive and Less stylesheets.
+Provides a skeleton for HTML5 MVC applications using ESP, Expansive and Less stylesheets.

+The **esp-html-skeleton** builds up on the [esp-skeleton](https://github.com/embedthis/esp-skeleton) package and adds a default look and feel, Less stylesheet, theme stylesheet, and scaffolds that can generate default views to add/edit/delete resources.</p>

 The skeleton is configured for a "debug" and "release" mode of operation via the "mode" property in package.json.
 By default, debug mode will disable minification and